 This course provides the student with an opportunity to demonstrate skills in communicating content within his/her major.
-The student will utilize problem solving by developing a useful business project from problem definition through implementation.
+The student will utilize problem solving by developing a useful business project from problem definition through digital investigations and preserve evidence that stands up to implementation.
 This project is finalized by a presentation accompanied by full documentation describing the project.
 Note: This course should be taken during the last semester.
 Lab fee: \$10.
-Prerequisite: permission of professor. {Fa,Sp]
+Prerequisite: permission of professor. {Fa.Sp]